Green Bean Casserole is a popular side dish at every holiday meal! The beans are coated in a creamy sauce and topped

 How To Make Green Bean Casserole

 This is one of the easiest side dishes to make!
 Mix up the creamy sauce, add the green beans, and bake the casserole.

 Creamy Sauce: To make the sauce, stir together the cream of celery soup, whole milk, Worcestershire sauce, onion powder, garlic powder, and black pepper.

 Topping: Top with the remaining French fried onions and return to the oven for a few minutes until they are lightly browned.

 Tired of making the same dish every year?
-Here are a few ways you can make it your own:
+Here are a few ways to make it your own:

 - Cheese: You can add shredded cheese to the creamy sauce for a cheesy version!
 Try shredded cheddar, parmesan, or pepper jack cheese.

 - Veggies: Add other cooked veggies to give the dish more flavor and color.
 Try carrots, peppers, cauliflower, or broccoli.